ylhyra/ylhyra_content/not_data/content/Frontpage.md

 <h3>[[Course]]</h3>

-The [[course|course]] is an explanatory companion to the vocabulary game and covers the beginner ([[A1]]) level.
+The [[course|course]] is an explanatory companion to the vocabulary game and currently covers around 20% of the beginner ([[A1]]) level.
 The course is aimed at self-learners and introduces grammatical concepts slowly.
 </div>
 <section class="frontpage-pricing">
 <div>